CLASSIC REEL : 'The Black Cauldron'

 The main character Taran-voiced by Grant Bardley- serves as a swineherd at Dallben the Enchanter's farm, but longs for a better lot in life, as a warrior.
 His adventures begin after Dallben's reveal about the evil Horned King's quest for The Black Cauldron, an ancient relic filled with dark magic, his fear being his precious pig (not kidding) Hen Wen being used to get it, as she has oracle-like powers.

 Taran must take Hen Wen to safety but a moment of carelessness causes him to lose her and he must track her down.
-Along the way, he encounters the strange-looking (and annoying) Gurgi who initially seemed only anxious to have as much 'munchies' as he can, the beautiful Princess Eilonwy, the Bard Fflewdur Flam and the fairy folk, one of them-Doli- joins them in their quest.
+Along the way, he encounters the strange-looking (and VERY annoying) Gurgi who initially seemed only anxious to have as many 'munchies' as he can eat , the beautiful Princess Eilonwy, the Bard Fflewdur Flam and the fairy folk, one of them-Doli-who joins them in their quest.

 As far as Disney animation go, this was a dark story, even if Gurgi served as the film's comic relief.
 Young children would find the dark imagery disturbing and scary, not surprising considering the Horned King's sinister reason for wanting the Cauldron in the first place.
 Because of the story's dark content and imagery, it received mostly negative reviews and unfortunately, a commercial failure.